tfountain/zf-gearman-manager/README.markdown

 ## Installation

 The module should be installed via.
 Composer.
-In addition to adding this module as a dependency you need to add the repository for my forked version of Gearman Manager:
+In addition to adding this module (`zf-gearman-manager`) and it's repository as a dependency, you need to add the repository for my forked version of Gearman Manager (which `zf-gearman-manager` requires).
+So your composer.json should look something like:

     "repositories": [{
         "type": "vcs",
         "url": "https://github.com/tfountain/GearmanManager"
+    },{
+        "type": "vcs",
+        "url": "git@github.com:tfountain/zf-gearman-manager"
     }],

     "require": {
         "tfountain/zf-gearman-manager": "dev-master"
     }

-The forked Gearman Manager is a fork of the main repo's "overhaul" branch, and contains one additional function to override how the worker classes are instantiated.
+The forked Gearman Manager is a fork of the main repo's "overhaul" branch, and contains some small changes to worker class instantiation and removal of error supression for worker activity.

 ## Usage